SystemJargon/blocklists/README.md

 ### Blocklists for bad domains.

-This serves to be used in plain text format unless specified otherwise.
+Plain text format unless specified otherwise.

 Commented lines use # (usually to describe what/why)